Following The Old Ghan. Part 4 – Taking On The Sand Dunes

 Somehow, a common bond had formed amongst the passengers, a sense of being on an epic journey together.
 Sure, the trip only lasted a couple of days if all went well.
 But they were in remote country and looked out for one another, as you do when you’re out there.

 All things considered, Graham and Trev were enjoying this trip.
 And pretty soon it would be over, with just on 170 miles (280km) left before Alice.
 But the worst was yet to come.

-An old drover who disembarked at Oodnadatta warned them of the final leg from Finke to Darwin with his parting words, “I hope you blokes know how to use a shovel.
+An old drover who disembarked at Oodnadatta warned them of the final leg from Finke to Alice with his parting words, “I hope you blokes know how to use a shovel.
 You might be needing one on that track.”